patrickhladun/ci-project-01/README.md

 #### Logo
 [Back to Top](#table-of-contents)

 I brainstormed the initial design ideas for the logo using Midjourney, which helped generate a range of creative concepts.
 I then used Adobe Illustrator to refine my favourite concept into the final design.
-This process allowed me to create a logo that's clear and impactful and truly represents the ethos of the brand.
+This process allowed me to create a clear, impactful logo that truly represents the ethos of the brand.

 ![Logo](./docs/logo.png "Logo")